Operation Alpha Centauri: Angolan forces

 The operation now included bombarding an ammo depot and a closeby airstrip so that the artillery batteries had a better chance to get out of Angola.

 By the 13 August, UNITA was still not ready but the SADF begun to move its troops closer to the town.
 The SADF HQ was now 4 km from the town, the G5 artillery moved in 30 km south east and the MRLs even closer at 14 km.
 The artillery bombardment would begin the operation on the early evening of the 14 August, but it did not.

 Now the SADF commanders were becoming nervous and threatened to withdraw their troops as the Angolan air-force increased its day flights trying to establish the whereabouts of the South African troops.

 The bombardment finally began in the early evening of 15 August.

-The UNITA brigade succeeded in briefly capturing the town of Cuito Cuanavale but during a counter-attack by FAPLA, and the failure of the second UNITA brigade to attack from the south, the UNITA forces were driven from the town.
-The bridge to the east of the town was then blown up.
+The UNITA brigade succeeded in briefly capturing the bridge to the east of the town, but was repelled by a FAPLA counterattack that night led by Soviet military advisers and a single BTR-60PB APC.
+A Soviet officer who took part in this engagement, Sergey Petrovich Demidchik, later commented:

 It was later established that UNITA had not succeeded in entering the airbase and the destruction of the airbase infrastructure was due to the SADF artillery and MRLs.
 By the 17 August, 32 Battalion began to withdraw back to Mavinga.